WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 It allows setting HTML attributes on elements based on a boolean or string value.

-> This directive follows the syntax `data-wp-bind--attribute`
+> This directive follows the syntax `data-wp-bind--attribute`.

 _Example of `wp-bind` directive_
 ```html